-A cool-season vegetable that belongs to the Family Chenopodiaceae [1], Swiss chard is relatively easy to cultivate, and it’s a great addition to any garden.
+Swiss chard is a cool-season vegetable from the Chenopodiaceae family [1].
+It’s easy to grow and a great addition to any garden.
 You can grow it as a stand-alone crop or as a companion plant with other vegetables.

-In this post, we will discuss the plants that get along well with Swiss chard as well as the worst ones (those to plant far away).
+In this post, we will discuss the plants that pair well with Swiss chard, as well as those that are best avoided (those to plant at a distance).

 The Best Companion Plants for Swiss Chard

-Companion plants are those that help improve other plants’ growth and health.
+Companion plants are those that enhance the growth and health of other plants.

 There are a few companion plants that do a world of good being close to Swiss chard.
-For example, onions, garlic, and celery help to deter certain pests, while basil improves the flavor of Swiss chard and helps to attract beneficial insects.
+For example, onions, garlic, and celery help deter certain pests, while basil enhances the flavor of Swiss chard and attracts beneficial insects.

 On the other hand, there are a few plants that you should avoid planting near Swiss chard.
 Mint can spread aggressively and overpower Swiss chard, while pole beans can compete for space.

-By pairing Swiss chard with the right companions, you can help it grow vigorously and healthy all season long.
+By pairing Swiss chard with the right companions, you can help it grow vigorously and healthily throughout the entire season.

-Below is a comprehensive list of plants that do well next to Swiss chard.
+Below is a comprehensive list of plants that thrive alongside Swiss chard.

 - Onions